sablier-labs/docs/docs/contracts/v2/reference/core/contract.SablierV2LockupDynamic.md

 all specified time deltas.
 The segment milestones are derived from these deltas.
 The stream is funded by `msg.sender` and is wrapped in an ERC-721 NFT.

-Emits a {CreateLockupDynamicStream} and a {Transfer} event.
+Emits a {Transfer} and {CreateLockupDynamicStream} event.
 Requirements:

 - All requirements in {createWithMilestones} must be met for the calculated parameters.